BlastWind/hearthstone-battlegrounds/src/Model.md

 reroll (GameState board) = fold (\card -> onReroll card) board
 ```

-Con: Cards should inform `reroll` if they have special `reroll` behavior that should completely override the default behavior (of subtracting 1 coin and refreshing shop).
+Con: Cards should inform `reroll` if they have special `reroll` behavior that should completely override the default behavior (of subtracting 1 coin and rolling shop).
 But special cards can override this behavior.
 Whether to override the default behavior
 is card specific.
 This is a nuisance.
 I can technically make everything composable (no overriding) by adjusting `malchezaar`'s affect to "adding 1 gold and subtracting one health", but that's confusing.

 #### Modelling `Peggy`, `Bream Counter`.